DylTrout/SN-pen/README.md

 # SN-pen
 A script to change default pens in SMART Notebook when told that you cannot and some files ripped from SMART Notebook

-THIS SCRIPT IS NOT COMPLETE YET, PLEASE WAIT UNTIL SCRIPT IS COMPLETED

 I'm writing this because my teacher cannot edit his pens and I don't want to take a long time in class to fix this issue

-All that should be needed is an internet connection, an Admisistrator account with password, A little bit of free space, and read/write permissions for this to work on Windows 10
+All that should be needed is an internet connection, A little bit of free space, and read/write permissions for this to work on Windows 10

 Open command prompt by following these steps:
 1. Press Win+R to open the run window